ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 class NumberGenDev:

     """
-    This is the low level dummy device object.
+    This is the low-level dummy device object.
-    Typically when instantiated it will connect to the real-world Methods allow for device read and write functions
+    Typically, when instantiated, it will connect to the real-world device.
+    Methods allow for device read and write functions.
     """

     def __init__(self, port=None, debug=False):
-        """We would connect to the real-world here if this were a real device
+        """We would connect to the real-world device here if this were a real device.
         """
         self.port = port
         self.debug = debug